-Here at OraWellness we talk a lot about the importance of feedback loops to successfully address gum disease…
+Here at OraWellness, we talk a lot about the importance of feedback loops to help us successfully address gum disease.

-Actions we can personally take to help know that we are heading in the right direction on our path to optimal oral health.
+Feedback loops help us to know whether we are heading in the right direction on our path to optimal oral health.

-There are many things we can do in the comfort of our own home that provide us tremendous insight and feedback whether the actions we are taking to improve our oral health are actually helping or not.
+There are many things we can do in the comfort of our own home that provide us with tremendous insight about whether or not the actions we’re taking to improve our oral health are actually helping.

 We consider ‘getting to know your mouth’ to be the first step to dental self-empowerment.
-Also important is tracking your saliva pH as the acid/alkaline balance in the mouth provides us with a quantitative measure to actually see that what we are doing is helping or not.
+It can also be helpful to track your saliva pH, as the acid/alkaline balance in the mouth provides us with a quantitative measure to determine whether or not our current actions are beneficial.

-However, part of what we call ‘dental self-empowerment’ is knowing when to enlist the help of our dental team to assist us in gathering important, measurable information to determine that we are heading in the right direction.
+However, part of what we call ‘dental self-empowerment’ is knowing when to enlist the help of our dental team to assist us in gathering important, measurable information to determine whether we’re heading in the right direction.

-One important piece to the puzzle is a simple test most dental offices do – the Periodontal Depth Test.
+One important piece to the puzzle is a simple test that most dental offices do: the Periodontal Depth Test.

 What is a periodontal depth test?

-This simple test is a measurement of the depth of the gum pockets around each of our teeth and go a long way toward helping you have a successful periodontal treatment.
-You may recall being in the dentist’s chair while the dentist is poking around your mouth and calling out numbers to their dental assistant like, “2,3,2… 3,4,2… 2,2,3…” etc.
+This simple test is a measurement of the depth of the gum pockets around each of our teeth.
+It can go a long way toward helping you have a successful periodontal treatment.
+You may recall being in the dentist’s chair while the dentist is poking around your mouth and calling out numbers to their dental assistant like, “2, 3, 2… 3, 4, 2… 2, 2, 3…,” etc.

 This is your dentist performing a periodontal depth test.